lalbornoz/midipix_build/etc/README.md

 On successful completion of the build, a ZIP archive containing the Midipix distribution will be created inside ``${PREFIX}`` (see section [4](#4-build-variables).)
-Extract its contents on the target machine, run ``bash.bat``, and then ``/install.sh`` inside the resulting self-contained Midipix installation shell window.
+Create a directory on the target machine and extract the contents of the distribution ZIP archive into it, run ``bash.bat``, and then ``/install.sh`` inside the resulting self-contained Midipix installation shell window.

 > N.B.
 The pathname of the target directory containing ``bash.bat`` and all other distribution files must not contain whitespaces.

+> N.B.
+The Midipix installer defaults to ``/dev/fs/c/midipix (C:\midipix)``.
+If left
+unchanged, the distribution ZIP archive must not be extracted into a directory of the same pathname.

 [Back to top](#table-of-contents)